Dida Clifton

 Dida Clifton:

-Listening to advice.
-As entrepreneurs, sometimes we think we know it all.
+As entrepreneurs, we think we know everything—but we don’t.

-I was stubborn too.
-If I had listened to people who had been there and done that, I would have grown faster and with less pain.
+If I had listened more to experienced people, I would have grown faster and with less pain.

 Henry Harrison: